Aleru/rust-algorithims/README.md

 # rust-algorithims
-A collection of fun little algorithms in rust!
+A collection of algorithms in rust